 The author introduces key principles for redesigning workflow, including:

-- The importance of process-centric communication
+- The importance of process-centric communication and how it differs from our current ad-hoc approach

-- How to implement attention management
+- How to implement attention management through structured workflows

 - Ways to measure and optimize workflow efficiency